 (b).
 Improve quality of the local collection : The crawler should increase quality of the local collection by replacing less important pages with more important pages.
 It is necessary because of two reasons; firstly, pages are constantly created and removed, and some of the pages created may be more important than existing pages in the local collection.
 So, the crawler needs to replace less important existing pages with more important new pages.
 Secondly, the importance of existing pages also changes over time.
-So, when some existing pages, then the crawler should replace less important existing pages, then the crawler should replace less important existing pages with previously ignored new pages.
+So, when some existing pages become less important than previously ignored pages, then the crawler should replace less important existing pages with previously ignored new pages.